Abranchini/ADA_Project/README.md

 ## A list of internal milestones (until milestone 3)

 - Think about different visualizations to present the conducted data analysis in a clear and concise manner.
-- Run our computations on the whole dataset.
+- Run our computations on the whole dataset in the clusted.
-- Create a template for our data story a fill individual sections.
+- Create a template for our data story and fill the individual sections.
+- Answer questions we have asked ourselves in the first milestone with appropriate data reasoning.

 ## Questions for TAs - Milestone 1